ChrisSantosLang/redscience/docs/source/usecases.rst

 *Suppose you loved someone so much that you wanted to leave a valuable legacy to their children and to the generations that follow.
-More than build an empire, you want to advance the standard of quality so that any "better" empire would be building on your legacy.* What legacy could be more enriching that granting a culture its first awareness of music, empathy, tool-use, exploration or other not-yet-named dimension of intelligence?
+More than build an empire, you want to advance the standard of quality so that any "better" empire would be building on your legacy.* What advance of quality could be more enriching than the introduction of a new dimension of intelligence (e.g. granting a culture its first awareness of music, empathy, tool-use, exploration or other not-yet-named dimension of intelligence)?

-Intelligence is measured in terms of the kinds of games which one being wins over another, so every dimension of intelligence can be expressed as a kind of game (e.g. games that test empathy by requiring players to collaborate with players of different skill-level and experience).
-The most comprehensive :doc:`Olympics <tournament>` would test every dimension of intelligence, so creating more comprehensive Olympics is like expanding the Periodic Table of the Elements:
+Intelligence is measured in terms of the kinds of games which one being wins over another, so every dimension of intelligence can be expressed as a kind of game (e.g. games that test empathy by requiring players to collaborate with players of different skill-level and/or norms).
+The most comprehensive :doc:`Olympics <tournament>` would test every dimension of intelligence, so the legacy of making the most comprehensive Olympics more comprehensive (while maintaining elementality) is like the legacy of expanding the Periodic Table of the Elements:

 #.
 Identify the most comprehensive Olympics via the **Comparison Tab**
 #.
 Use the **Comparison Tab** on the events of that Olympics to identify an